feststelltaste/awesome-legacy-systems/readme.md

 ## Conferences
+- [MenderCon](https://mendercon.com/) - a full-day virtual conference (and unconference) about modernizing and improving software systems.
 - [The Legacy of SoCraTes](https://www.youtube.com/channel/UC0M37QolwmwobAY4Bt8Tszg) - an irregular online conference where speakers share their insights on how to approach legacy systems in a successful way.
 Plenty of talks from various directions make this resource valuable for people tackling legacy systems.